cyrillus31/hacking_algorithms_diary/algorithms/Problems/Binary search/704 Binary search/Binary Search solution.md

 ## Solution Idea
 ___
 Divide our array into two parts.
 One which suffices a condition `<= target` and the other that doesn't.
+Pick a left pointer inside the array.
+Pick a right pointer outside the array so that a left pointer can potentially find the result.
 Pick a middle index.
 If the element in middle index satisfies the condition - move left pointer.

 ## Special Test Cases